Frequently Asked Questions

 To Fred & Ricky, sustainability is more than just a buzzword.
 It means taking care of our bodies, our staff, our planet, and the communities we live in.

 When Fred first started cooking plant-based food, her first instinct was to look at vegan recipes.
 However, she very quickly found that vegan recipes typically were either bland and tasteless, or were high in fat, sugar and sodium.
 So she went back to what she knew: the tried and true recipes that’d been in her family for years.
 She revamped the recipes by swapping out dairy, oil, and meat with produce, and after a whole lot of experimenting came up with her delicious results.

-Our foods are made fresh in our kitchens without any preservatives, and generally last one week in the refrigerator.
-If you’d like to keep them longer, you can store them in the freezer.
+Our foods are made fresh in our kitchens without any preservatives.
+If you purchased them from the refrigerated case at our stores or from one of our retail partners, they will generally last one week in the refrigerator.
+If you’d like to keep them longer, you can store them in the freezer for up to three months.
 All you’ll need to do is heat them a bit longer.

 The same place that gorillas – one of the world’s most powerful animals - get their protein: Plants!
 Plants provide all of the proteins you need to maintain, and build muscle mass.
 Research has shown that plants have 14% or more of their total calories from protein.
 Many plants used in Fred & Ricky’s foods have more than 14% of their calories from protein, including beans (27%), peas (30%), lentils (36%), and kale (22%).

 So if you eat a typical 2,000 calorie per day diet that means you’re getting a minimum of 280 calories of protein daily (2,000 x .14 = 280).
 Since there are 4 calories per each gram in all proteins (regardless of the protein source), that means you will get a minimum of 70 grams of protein on a plant-based diet eating a normal 2,000 calorie per day diet.